Volunteer Frequently Asked Questions

 What time do I have to be there as a buddy volunteer?

-All buddies should be in the building between 4:00-4:30 p.m. on February 9.
+All buddies should be checked in by 4:30 p.m. on February 8.
 If you are not able to be here by 4:30 p.m., we ask that you sign up to serve in a different area or contact

 .
-As a buddy, your food will be available for you in the Worship Center.
-Due to the fact that some honored guests arrive early, we need all buddies to be checked in and in the Worship Center by 4:30 p.m.
+As a buddy, your food will be available for you in your classroom.
+Due to the fact that some honored guests arrive early, we need all buddies to be checked in and ready to go by 4:30 p.m.

 Are there any specific requirements to be a buddy?